tbretl/ae353-sp21/docs/development.md

 Third, I tested the site by following [these instructions from GitHub](https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).
 In particular, still inside the `docs/` folder, I called
 ```
-bundle exec jekyll serve
+bundle exec jekyll serve --baseurl '/ae353-sp21'
 ```
-and then opened `http://localhost:4000` in a browser.
+and then opened `http://localhost:4000/ae353-sp21/` in a browser.
+(See ["Clearing Up Confusion Around baseurl -- Again"](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/) for why the `--baseurl '/ae353-sp21'` argument is necessary.)

 The key benefit of this setup is that any local changes I make to files (e.g., this one: `howto.md`) show up immediately in my browser on `localhost`.
 In contrast, if I `git push` these changes, it can take several minutes for the site to rebuild and for these changes to show up in my browser on `tbretl.github.io/ae353-sp21`.